apexskier/camlittle.com/content/pages/hostnames.md

 tags: ["tech"]
 ---

-I've been using a system for naming my devices several years now, starting from when I learned about computer naming schemes at ResTek[^1].
+I've been using a system for naming my devices several years now, starting when I learned about computer naming schemes at ResTek[^1].
 I've taken inspiration from [RFC 1178 - "Choosing a Name for Your Computer"](https://tools.ietf.org/html/rfc1178)[^2].

 This page exists to document my current and historical names.